Harivelu0/prequel/README.md

   - **Azure VM Deployment**: Full infrastructure with VM acting as webhook receiver
   - **Local-only Mode**: Run without Azure infrastructure for testing/personal use

-- **Azure VM as Webhook Endpoint**: We deploy an Azure VM to serve as the webhook endpoint for GitHub events because:
+- **Azure VM as Webhook Endpoint**: I deploy an Azure VM to serve as the webhook endpoint for GitHub events because:
   - It provides a stable, always-on service to receive webhook events
   - It can be secured and scaled according to organizational needs
   - It allows centralized processing of webhook events across repositories
   - It maintains a persistent database connection for analytics

-- **Configuration Management**: All tokens and credentials can be updated through the settings page in the UI after initial setup.
-The system automatically updates environment configurations, so you don't need to manually modify files if tokens expire.
+- **Configuration Management**: .
+The system automatically updates environment configurations, so you don't need to manually modify files if tokens expire If you want to update, go to the settings page and provide the token and URL.

 ## Prerequisites